Deltares-research/liwo-static/README.md

 ## Semantic releases
 If you specify fixes and features in your commit messages a new [semantic release](https://github.com/semantic-release/semantic-release) will be created, after a merge with master.
+Semantic release updates the package.json.
+So in the build process we build, release, and then build again (see the .github node.js actions configuration).

 ## Design
 Icon designs are stored under the folder src/img/design.
 They are stored in svg which can be  edited using illustrator.